mzhang28/sspaper/chapters/01-type-theory.typ

 Using this concept, we can define an identity type parameterized by two terms $x, y : A$ representing their equality.
 Such a type is often written $sans("Id")_A (x, y)$, or $x op(=)_A y$, or even just $x = y$, when their type $A$ is obvious.

-#TODO[Curry-howard correspondence]
+This reflects the idea of "propositions as types", also known as the Curry-Howard correspondence.

+Due to its more computational nature, dependent type theory lends itself to computer automation, which has led to it being used as a foundational theory upon which many theorem provers and proof assistants are built.

+Homotopy type theory (HoTT) @hottbook extends this type theory by interpreting identity as paths in a topological space, which allows the existence of paths between paths, or "higher"-dimensional paths.
+Unlike proof-irrelevant systems, this allows multiple non-identical elements of the same identity type.
-Homotopy type theory (HoTT) @hottbook extends this type theory with the *univalence axiom*, which unifies the notion of equivalence and identity:
+Homotopy type theory gives us the language to codify the existence of paths with different underlying behavior with the *univalence axiom*, which unifies the notion of equivalence and identity:

 $ (A tilde.eq B) tilde.eq (A = B) $

+A classic example is that the set of booleans is equivalent to itself in two different ways, identity and negation.
+Transporting a boolean element along their corresponding paths will result in opposite values.
-This equivalence is introduced to MLTT as an _axiom_, and it allows us to recover nice properties such as function extensionality that otherwise cannot be proven with just MLTT.
+Univalence also allows us to recover nice properties such as function extensionality that otherwise cannot be proven with just MLTT.

+In the original version of HoTT formulated in @hottbook, univalence is introduced as an _axiom_, as it cannot be proven

 Additionally, HoTT introduces _higher inductive types_, which generalize ordinary inductive types but allow for construction of identity types (path constructors) as well as ordinary terms (also called point constructors).